aumouvantsillage/guillaume.baierouge.fr/src/2021-01-05-my-first-dsl-with-racket-step-6.md

 * `tokenize`, imported from `lexer.rkt`, converts a Tiny-HDL source file into a token stream.
 * `parse`, imported from `grammar.rkt`, converts a token stream into a syntax object.

-`tiny-hdl-read` is an alternate reader that returns a datum.

 The lexical analyser
 --------------------